Staying organised in the Sixth Form

 60 hours of service to the Academy – Gold Award

-All sixth formers will have various opportunities for leadership across the whole Academy; as mentors, classroom and enrichment assistants, members of the Sixth Form Committee and Head Boy/Head Girl team.
-Additional positions of responsibility include: being a Curriculum Advisor, being a sports leader or member of a team, sports or debate captain within their form, involvement in drama and musical productions, leading a sixth form enrichment, being a librarian and delivering collective worship as an Ethos Advisor.
+All Sixth Formers will have various opportunities for leadership across the whole Academy; as mentors, classroom and enrichment assistants, members of the Sixth Form Committee and Head Student team.
+Additional positions of responsibility include: being a Curriculum Advisor, being a sports leader or member of a team, sports or debate captain within their form, involvement in Drama and musical productions, leading a Sixth Form enrichment, being a Librarian and delivering collective worship as an Ethos Advisor.

 Religious Education and Collective Worship

 As a Church of England School, we expect students to engage regularly with religious education and collective worship.
 This will allow students to consider moral and spiritual values and the chance to explore their own beliefs.
 It is important to point out that no one at Wren will ever be expected to say or do things that compromise their own personal set of beliefs.
 However, we do expect everyone to show tolerance and respect for all other members of our community.